 I confess.
 I send out a lot of emails and I am sure that you don't read some of them.
 Since they sometimes contain important information as well as clues to my thinking (deranged though it might be), I will try to put all of the emails into this file.
 They are in chronological order, starting with the earliest one.
 They are in chronological order, starting with the earliest one.
 So, scroll down to your desired email and read on, or if the scrolling will take you too long, click on the link below to go the emails, by month.

 Happy new year!.
 This is the first of many, many emails that you will get for me.
 You can view that either as a promise or a threat.
 I am delighted that you have decided to take the corporate finance class this spring with me and especially so if you are not a finance major and have never worked in finance.
 I am an evangelist when it comes to the centrality of corporate finance and I will try very hard to convert you to my faith.
 I also know that some of you may be worried about the class and the tool set that you will bring to it.
 I cannot alleviate all your fears now, but here are a few things that you can do to get an early jump:

 2. Class Details/Logistics

-As things stand now, and this could quickly change, we will meet in Paulson Auditorium, a cavernous amphitheater with all of the charm of Madison Square Garden on a bad day (which would be any day that the Knicks actually play there) every Monday and Wednesday, starting on January 31, going through May 9, from 10.30 am to 11.50 am.
+As things stand now, and this could quickly change, we will meet in Paulson Auditorium, a cavernous amphitheater with all of the charm of Madison Square Garden on a bad day (which would be any day that the Knicks actually play there) every Monday and Wednesday, starting on January 29, going through May 6, from 10.30 am to 11.50 am.
 I will not take attendance, but I would really, really, really like to see you in class.
-I do know that some of you are appehensive about showing up in person, and I understand.
-The sessions will be live zoomed and recorded and will be available in three places:
+If you do miss a class, the sessions will be recorded and will be available in three places:

 You can find out all you need to know about the class (for the moment) by going to the web page for the class: